-E-scooters and e-bikes: Govt's long-awaited Accessible Streets Packing takes light touch
+Accessible Streets: Govt's proposed e-scooter, e-bike reforms and the fight for the footpath

 • Lime plots return to Auckland streets

+I'd also like to see stark clarity about who is presumed to be at fault in a crash.
+The presumption should be that the driver/rider of the heavier vehicle is at fault - i.e. car versus bike the car driver is presumed to be at fault, and bike versus pedestrian the bike rider is presumed to be at fault.
+This works well overseas, and penalties need to not just be appropriate but actually enforced.

+The central government law changes are necessary because councils only have very limited powers to regulate where we drive or ride.

-The document suggests low-powered (under 300 watts and narrower than 75cm) vehicles can stay on footpaths, albeit with a speed limit of 15km/h (most e-scooters and e-bikes can hit a top speed of around double that).
+The document suggests low-powered (under 300 watts and narrower than 75cm) vehicles can stay on footpaths, albeit with a speed limit of 15km/h (most e-scooters and e-bikes can hit a top speed of double that).
 It says there should be "courteous" behaviour.

-Safety campaigner Lance Wiggs said he was not happy with the 15km/h speed limit, but he did note that local authorities would get the new power to lower it.
+Wiggs said he was not happy with the 15km/h speed limit, but noted that local authorities would get the new power to lower it.

 The document says helmets should stay compulsory for bikes, but remain recommended but not obligatory for e-scooters - which have so far racked up more than $6.2 million in ACC costs since October 2018 when the first ride-share operator, Lime, launched in NZ, including at least 99 concussion or brain injuries and 125 dental injuries.

-"I'd like to see consistency in helmet laws - and removal of the mandated requirement," said Wiggs, who opposes compulsory helmets on bikes, citing studies that they say they promote more dangerous behaviour by drivers.

-Accessible Streets also suggests an update to the law so that e-scooter riders can legally travel in all cycleways.
+Accessible Streets also suggests an update to the law so e-scooter riders can legally travel in all cycleways.
 Up until now, the practice has been technically illegal, if not enforced.

-A recent International Transport Forum report said intoxication was a significant factor in traumatic e-scooter injuries.
+The ITF report said intoxication was a significant factor in traumatic e-scooter injuries.
 It recommended e-scooters and e-bikes be subject to the same drink-drive laws as other vehicles.

-Accessible Streets does not address that issue, although Auckland Council managers recently told the Herald they had an app-based test in the works to stop - or at least make it harder - for intoxicated people to unlock rideshare e-scooters.
+Although Accessible Streets does not address that issue, Auckland Council managers recently told the Herald they had an app-based test in the works to stop - or at least make it harder - for intoxicated people to unlock rideshare e-scooters.

-The ITF also recommended against per-minute pricing for e-scooters and e-bikes, which it said incentivised riders to run red lights and speed.
-Accessible Streets doesn't touch that on that issue.

 The document does propose a series of road-rule changes to: